 Salvaged or used parts, sourced from a salvage yard or “vehicle recycler,” are another choice.
 These will cost the least, but may not have any warranty.
 These can be an acceptable option if your vehicle is very old, has lots of miles on it, and you’re not sure how long it will last before you need to dispose of it.
 This can also be a good low-cost option for things like replacement wheels, bumpers, body panels, and interior parts.

-These can cover items like hazardous waste disposal fees, or materials needed to perform your specific repairs, as well as government-mandated fees.
-If you do not understand any of these items, ask for an explanation.
+Don’t forget that other charges can factor into your auto repair estimate.
+These charges can cover items like hazardous waste disposal fees, or materials needed to perform your specific repairs, as well as government-mandated fees.

 If it’s not listed, ask the shop what their warranty on the repairs will be, for both parts and labor.
-This may also be another good point of comparison if you are price-shopping multiple repair shops.
+This may also be another good point of comparison if you are price-shopping multiple repair shops; it may be a better overall plan to select a repair shop that offers a warranty on parts and/or labor.

-Depending on the nature of the repair, it could be.
-Simple repairs that present few opportunities for complications should end up very close to the estimated cost.
-But complex problems may reveal other issues (and costs) as the mechanic works through the repair.
+Depending on the nature of your car’s necessary repairs, your final bill could look different from your initial repair estimate.
+Simple repairs that present few opportunities for complications should end up very close to the estimated cost, but complex problems may reveal other issues (and costs) as the mechanic works through the repair.